linroger/Finance-Notes-and-Marginalia/Course Notes/Financial Investments for Public Policy Lecture Notes.md

 GE should therefore offer the samerisk-return trade-off as the market itself

 ·How much does GE contribute to risk premium on market?
-If the weight on GEin the market [[An Asset Allocation Primer|portfolio]] is  $w_{G E}$  ,thisis
+If the weight on GEin the market [portfolio](../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) is  $w_{G E}$  ,thisis
 $$
 w_{G E}\mathbb{E}\left(r_{G E}-r^{f}\right)
 $$

-How much does GE contribute to the risk of the overall market [[An Asset Allocation Primer|portfolio]]?This depends on co variance
+How much does GE contribute to the risk of the overall market [portfolio](../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md)?This depends on co variance
 $$
 w_{G E}C o v\left(r_{G E},r_{M}\right)
 $$